A Pull Together Timeline

-Tsleil-Waututh and Squamish Nations have already sought leave to appeal to the Supreme Court of Canada, challenging an earlier Federal Court of Appeal decision to substantially narrow the scope of the Judicial Review.
-That Supreme Court decision is pending, and in the meantime the Nations are reviewing all the other possible legal options.
+Nations have already sought leave to appeal to the Supreme Court of Canada, challenging an earlier decision to substantially narrow the scope of the Judicial Review.
+A filing for leave to appeal the February 2020 Federal Court decision was made April 8, 2020.

 The movement to protect our climate and our communities from the Trans Mountain pipeline and tanker project has incredible momentum.
 All across the country and around the world, allies are organizing community events, using their online networks to fundraise, and making generous donations — building a people-powered movement in solidarity with powerful Indigenous leaders.